Kite: How to Delegate Voting Power Privately: Security Proof

 The voting protocol logic is implemented as a significant extension to the Governor Bravo contract.
 This includes the logic to verify all the ZK proofs generated by the Rust servers on behalf of the participants, as well as the logic to act homomorphically on encrypted data.
 The original Governor Bravo contract permitted users to delegate their voting power while simultaneously receiving delegations from others.
 Our delegate registration implementation eliminates this potential loophole.
 Additionally, when a user who previously delegated thier voting power wishes to redelegate to a new account, there was no explicit undelegation step; instead, users directly delegated to another individual.
 Our implementation rectifies this by incorporating an undelegation step, enabling users to subtract their token balance from their original delegate.

 To reduce the time to generate the ZK proofs, our implementation introduces the notion of an \emph{anonymity set}.
-When a voter intends to delegate, the backend server constructs an anonymity set by randomly sampling $T-1$ delegate accounts without replacement, and adding the delegate's account to obtain an anonymity set of size~$T$.
-The voter's posted vector of encrypted powers is now of size $T$, which is smaller than the total number of delegates in the system.
+When a voter intends to delegate, the backend server constructs an anonymity set by randomly sampling $T-1$ delegate accounts without replacement, and adding the delegate's account to obtain an anonymity set of size~$T$, where $T$ is chosen by the voter The voter's posted vector of encrypted powers is now of size $T$, which is smaller than the total number of delegates in the system.
 This both reduces the amount of data to post on chain, and reduces the time to generate the relevant ZK proofs.
 The cost is that an observer learns that the voter delegated to someone in the anonymity set, whereas in the full protocol of Section~\ref{sec:protocol}, an observer only learns that a delegation to some delegate took place.
+Note that if the voter chooses $T=1$, then it essentially become public delegation.

 On election start, the off-chain, trusted authority~$\TA$ generates the election snapshot and pushes it onto the blockchain.
 The snapshot is stored on-chain and written to the transaction log to facilitate off-chain access to the snapshotted voting powers.